Everything We Know

 But getting all the pieces to work together properly has befuddled four films (one of which was never actually released) and at least three filmmakers.
 Is their inability to become a filmic mainstay the work of Doctor Doom or his agents?

-We may soon find out.
+We find out soon.
 At Comic-Con International: San Diego 2019, Marvel Studios president Kevin Feige revealed it is finally Marvel Studios’ turn to bring the FF to life and introduce them into the Marvel Cinematic Universe.
-The hows and whys may still be something of a mystery, but join us as we assemble everything we know about the studio’s take on The Fantastic Four to see if we can’t shed some light on the Richards clan’s fifth attempt at big screen success.
+The hows and whys may still be something of a mystery, but join us as we assemble everything we know about the studio’s upcoming The Fantastic Four: First Steps to see if we can’t shed some light on the Richards clan’s fifth attempt at big screen success.

 (Photo by 20th Century Fox Film Corp.)

-While the plot of the film is one of the project’s best kept secrets, we have some ideas of where it might go.
+While the plot is still something of a secret, we have some understanding of where it will go.
 For one thing: it will not be an origin story, according to Feige.
-Like Spider-Man: Homecoming before it, The Fantastic Four will take into account that the team’s origin has been covered in three films (counting the unreleased 1994 film produced by the late Roger Corman).
-Although, it is possible we might get a recap of how supergenius Reed Richards; his fiancée, Sue Storm; her brother, Johnny; and Reed’s best pal, Ben Grimm, stole their way onto a space ship and encountered “cosmic radiaton” that gave them their incredible powers.
+Like Spider-Man: Homecoming before it, First Steps will take into account that the team’s origin has been covered in three films (counting the unreleased 1994 film produced by the late Roger Corman).
+Although, it is likely we will get a recap of how supergenius Reed Richards; his fiancée, Sue Storm; her brother, Johnny; and Reed’s best pal, Ben Grimm, made their way onto a space ship and encountered the “cosmic radiation” that gave them their incredible powers.
 Reed emerged with an elastic body, Sue turned invisible, Johnny can switch into a being of flame, and Ben was cursed to live as rock creature also known as The Thing.

 (Photo by 20th Century Fox Film Corp. courtesy Everett Collection)

-No matter the antagonist, the film has a mission statement: make the Fantastic Four cool.
-Admittedly, that is no easy feat, considering faithful adaptation and more radical reinvention alike have failed to wow audiences, but maybe the potential setting will set the film apart from those earlier attempts.
+No matter the primary antagonist, though, the film has a mission statement: make the Fantastic Four cool.
+Admittedly, that is no easy feat, considering faithful adaptation and more radical reinvention alike have failed to wow audiences, but maybe the setting will set the film apart from those earlier attempts.

 (Photo by ©Marvel/©Walt Disney Studios Motion Pictures)

-Like most Marvel characters, the FF call Manhattan home — famously within the Baxter building at 42nd and Madison — which means familiar locales from Homecoming or The Avengers may be on display.
-But there is a more provocative aspect of the setting to consider: the when of it all.
+Like most Marvel characters, the FF call Manhattan home — famously within the Baxter building at 42nd and Madison — which means familiar locales from Homecoming or other Marvel features may be on display, but with a twist.
+The film takes place in a different when and where from the rest of the MCU.

 (Photo by Jay Maidment/Marvel Studios)

-Capturing the energy and optimism of the era would serve the characters well, just as introducing Steve Rogers (Chris Evans) in the WWII milieu of Captain America: The First Avenger set him up as a traditional sort of hero.
-The contrast between them and, say, Doctor Strange (Benedict Cumberbatch) would be readily apparent, even if they don’t meet for many years.
+Capturing the energy and optimism of the era serves the characters well, just as introducing Steve Rogers (Chris Evans) in the WWII milieu of Captain America: The First Avenger set him up as a traditional sort of hero.
+The contrast between them and, say, Doctor Strange (Benedict Cumberbatch) will be readily apparent when they eventually meet in 2027’s Avengers: Secret Wars.

-Additionally, removing them from the present-day MCU means the film could avoid crossovers — beyond, maybe, Howard Stark (Dominic Cooper or John Slattery) or Peggy Carter (Hayley Atwell) — or the Multiverse madness happening in the Phase 5 films and TV programs.
-Considering the complaints of crossover fatigue that many mention online, presenting the film as a fresh start in the heyday of the ’60s definitely has an appeal.
+Additionally, removing them from the present-day, mainstream MCU (a reality designated “616” per Doctor Strange in the Multiverse of Madness) means the film will avoid crossovers — beyond, maybe, the Howard Stark (Dominic Cooper or John Slattery) or Peggy Carter (Hayley Atwell) of the FF’s universe.
+Considering the complaints of crossover fatigue that many mention online, presenting the film as a fresh start in the heyday of the ’60s definitely has some advantages.

 (Photo by Jon Kopaloff, Dave Benett, Jeff Spicer, Alberto Rodriguez/GA/Getty Images)

-After a long period of wondering — and rumors of John Kransinki taking the role after his Doctor Strange in the Multiverse of Madness cameo — Pedro Pascal emerged as the face of Reed Richards in February of 2024.
+After a long period of wondering — and rumors of John Kransinki taking the role after his Multiverse of Madness cameo — Pedro Pascal emerged as the face of Reed Richards in February of 2024.
 Joining him as Sue Storm is Vanessa Kirby.
 Joseph Quinn flames on a Johnny Storm while Ebon Moss-Bachrach gives voice and a human face to Ben Grimm.
-It remains to be seen just how he will be realized once he becomes The Thing, though.
-The first Fox film put Michael Chiklis in a suit, while the 2015 reboot utilized CGI.
+And as seen in the teaser for the film, the latter will use all the sophisticated tech to make Ben’s rock-form expressive and as much a part of the world as the other characters.
+The glimpses available so far look great, and not just because the Thing finally has the right brow ridge.

-But as the Fantastic Four are surrounded by a vast array of supporting players, the cast of the film is rounded out with John Malkovich, Paul Walter Hauser, and Natasha Lyonne in as-yet unrevealed roles.
+But as the Fantastic Four are surrounded by a vast array of supporting players, the cast of the film is rounded out with John Malkovich, Paul Walter Hauser, Sarah Niles, and Natasha Lyonne in as-yet unrevealed roles.
 We’ll take a guess that Lyonne may end up playing Ben’s girlfriend, Alicia Masters, but that’s just a guess.
-As for the other two?
-Doom could await either one.
+As for the others?
+Who knows?

 (Photo by Steve Granitz, Mike Marsland/Getty Images)